In Charges, set the percentage of the state fee schedule (if available), or create your own Charges for all or some of the services you bill.

 There are three ways to set your Charges:

-This will navigate directly to the specified Billing Provider.
+This will navigate directly to Billing Settings - Required for that Billing Provider.

 A green ‘Checkmark’ icon in the lower right corner of the card indicates Charges have been set for the Billing Provider.
 A red ‘X’ icon indicates no Charges have been set.